Old Schoolhouse Exterior Renovation

 I want to repaint the south verandah lining and fascias.
 The tongued wood panel lining expands and contracts with the humidity and heat and was last repainted when the gaps were closed.
 As the gaps expand the latex paint stretches across the gaps in strings.
 I want to cut and scrape those strings and spray repaint when the gaps are open and the tongues are exposed so that it looks right in all seasons.

 I'd like to tile the floor, preferably in a Victorian style pattern.

 I'd like to relocate (re-space) several of the east verandah posts to align them with architectural features such as doors and windows.
-Currently their positioning is simply equidistant and the dissociation with the building makes this verandah feel temporary.
+Currently their positioning is simply equidistant and dissociated from the buildings lines.

 The roof skin is double-overlapped galvanized corrugated iron ("Lysaght ORB Galvanized Tinned" sheets) which appears to have many more years left in it, with some minor maintenance.
 The roof has been painted at least twice.
 The trademarks are visible on the underside but are mirror images, i.e. reversed as seen in image 8.

 Spennermann in his analysis of another building where sheets were found with similar marks asserts this is not from stacking while wet, because there is no smudging, so he then assumes it was an intentional way of marking "seconds", or faulty sheets, which were sold at a lower price.
 This needs much more elaboration which is not provided in the report.

 Having my own examples and need-to-know I have to dispute this.

 This is not a reversed photo.
 I believe this is the result of stacking while the ink is still wet, i.e. where the ink is thicker at the outlines.